 Have a leaking toilet is more than just an annoying inconvenience – it can also be the cause of serious water damage to your home.
 If a toilet leak is not detected and repaired properly or quickly, you could be looking at unwanted repair bills and serious property damage.

 Like any type of water leak, it’s important to figure out what is causing the toilet leak.
-(If you’re having issues with a blocked toilet, and want to know more about a reputable Auckland toilet unblocker, have a read of our Toilet Blockage Repair article here).
+(If you’re having issues with a blocked toilet, and want to know more about a reputable Auckland toilet unblocker, get in touch with our toilet unblockers.

 We look here at the five most common causes of a toilet leak: